DimitriPalmer22/Relapse-Code-Documentation/Documentation/Audio/Audio.md

 #### Custom Classes

 ##### Sound

 A class that holds a sound and some audio settings.

 #### SoundSettings

 A class that holds audio settings for a sound.
+This class is a scriptable object, which allows it to be edited in the Unity inspector.

 This ***SCRIPT*** does not need to be interacted with.
-However,
+However, you may need to create a new SoundSettings scriptable object in the Unity inspector.

+To do this, right-click in the Assets folder (preferably in Scriptable Objects > Sound Settings), go to Create > Audio > Sound Settings.

 ##### SoundPool

 A class that holds a collection of sounds so they can be played randomly.
 This can be used to play random sounds for things like footsteps or gunshots, which can add variety to the game.

 #### How to Use the Sound Manager to Play Your Own Sounds